article · Certification difficulty & pass rates

 Is the Linux+ passing score the same thing as a pass rate?

 No. A passing score is the score a candidate must reach.
 A pass rate is the share of candidates who pass.
-This rewrite does not publish a Linux+ passing-score value because the current structure row used here has no supported passing-score note.
+This page does not publish a Linux+ passing-score value, because the exam structure we could confirm carries no passing-score figure (see the source-limitation caveat).

 What Linux+ facts are source-backed here?

-The current seed supports XK0-006, maximum 90 questions, 90 minutes, mixed multiple-choice and performance-based format, review-only domain weights, 399 USD exam-fee context, no prerequisite stated, and 12 months of recommended Linux server experience plus A+, Network+, Server+, or comparable knowledge.
+The cited official sources support XK0-006, maximum 90 questions, 90 minutes, mixed multiple-choice and performance-based format, the objective-domain weights, 399 USD exam-fee context, no prerequisite stated, and 12 months of recommended Linux server experience plus A+, Network+, Server+, or comparable knowledge.

 Is CompTIA Linux+ hard?

-Linux+ is intermediate and hands-on.
-The best evidence is the official domain map plus the recommended background of 12 months of hands-on Linux server experience.
-Difficulty depends on your Linux operations practice, not a public pass-rate rumor.
+The reviewed record carries no difficulty rating for Linux+, so RoleMath will not assign one.
+The available evidence is the official domain map plus the recommended background of 12 months of hands-on Linux server experience.
+How hard it feels depends on your Linux operations practice, not a public pass-rate rumor.

 Does Linux+ guarantee a systems, cloud, or network job?